 An MdmMeasure or MdmDimension represents data in the data store.
-For example, an MdmMeasure object named units might represent a set of numeric elements whose values are dollar amounts for units sold, and an MdmDimension called prodDim might represent a set of text elements whose values are product identifiers.
+For example, an MdmMeasure object named units might represent a set of elements whose numeric values are dollar amounts for units sold, and an MdmDimension called prodDim might represent a set of members whose text values are product identifiers.
 However, an application cannot create a query on the data using an MdmMeasure or MdmDimension.
 As metadata, MdmMeasure and MdmDimension objects provide descriptive information about data, but they do not provide the ability to construct a query that specifies the data.
 To select, calculate, and otherwise manipulate data for analysis, an application must create a query.

-To create a query on the data for an MdmMeasure or MdmDimension, an application calls the getSource method of the MdmMeasure or MdmDimension.
-This method creates a Source object that specifies a query.
+To create a query on the data for an MdmMeasure or MdmDimension, an application must first get the Source object for the MdmMeasure or MdmDimension by calling getSource method of the metadata object.
+This method returns a Source object that the application can use to specify a query.
 The query defines a result set, and, in this case, the result set is the data for the MdmMeasure or MdmDimension.

 In addition to representing the data for metadata objects, Source objects can represent the data for any query that an application creates.
 For example, a Source might specify a query for a selection of MdmDimension values (such as January, February, and March of the year 2002) or a calculation of the values of one MdmMeasure minus those of another (such as unitPrice minus unitCost).
 An application can use the powerful methods of the Source class and its subclasses to combine data in any way that the user requires.
-Each new query is a new Source.